Help Center/Cloud Container Engine/Best Practices/Disaster Recovery/Recommended Configurations for HA CCE Clusters

 Add-on pods will be preferentially scheduled to nodes in different AZs.
 If resources in some AZs are insufficient, some add-on pods may be scheduled to the same AZ which has enough resources.

-No mandatory requirements for multi-AZ DR
+Scenarios where there are no mandatory requirements for multi-AZ DR

-Scenarios have high requirements for DR
+Scenarios where there are high requirements for DR

-Configuring Health Check for a Container
+Configuring a Container Health Check

 Kubernetes automatically restarts pods that are not running properly.
-This prevents service interruption caused by exceptions of pods.
+This prevents service interruption caused by pod exceptions.
 In some cases, however, even if a pod is running, it does not mean that it can provide services properly.
 For example, a deadlock may occur in a process in a running pod, but Kubernetes does not automatically restart the pod because it is still running.
 To solve this problem, configure a liveness probe to check whether the pod is healthy.
 If the liveness probe detects a problem, Kubernetes will restart the pod.

 apiVersion: v1